Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 }
 ```

 The `observeExternal` field will determine, when the annotation is present on the `Infrastructure` resource, it will be taken into account while establishing needed flags for a Kubernetes binaries.
-It will make the observer type to the `cloud-config` file, and set flags as was described in the `kubelet`, `kube-api-server` and `kube-controller-manager` sections.
+It will make the observer type to the `cloud-config` file, and set flags as was described in the `kubelet`, `kube-apiserver` and `kube-controller-manager` sections.

 #### Bootstrap changes

 For the initial transition from in-tree to the out-of-tree, `CCM` pod will be created as static pod on the bootstrap node, to ensure swift removal of the `node.cloudprovider.kubernetes.io/uninitialized: true` taint from any newly created `Nodes`.
 Later stages, including cluster upgrades will be managed by an operator, which will ensure stability of the configuration, and will run a `CCM` in a `Deployment`.
-Initial usage of the static pod is justified by the need to run `CCM` pod before the `kube-api-server`, `etcd` and the `kube-scheduler` will get healthy, so the functionality does not rely on them.
+Initial usage of the static pod is justified by the need to run `CCM` pod before the `kube-apiserver`, `etcd` and the `kube-scheduler` will get healthy, so the functionality does not rely on them.

 `CCM` operator will provide initial manifests that allow to deploy `CCM` on the bootstrap machine with `bootkube.sh` [script](https://github.com/openshift/installer/blob/master/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template).

-At the initial stage of CCM installation installer creates a config map with `cloud.conf` key that contains configuration of CCM in `ini` format.
+At the initial stage of `CCM` installation installer creates a config map with `cloud.conf` key that contains configuration of `CCM` in `ini` format.
 The contents of `cloud.conf` are static and generated by the installer:

-Example for the OpenStack:
+Example for OpenStack:

 ```txt
 [Global]
 secret-name = openstack-credentials